b33pbop/tp/docs/DeveloperGuide.md

        ```
        deleteOrder p/91234567 o/1
        ```
        **Expected:** The specified order is deleted from the supplier’s record.
+Status message confirms successful delete.

 ---